 LEAD Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
-Adults who drink this water over many years could develop kidney problems or high blood pressure.
+Adults who drink this water over many years co